About Chris Vasiladis

 These changes didn’t happen overnight.
 Along with accepting my diagnosis, it took time to incorporate these new behaviors and instill them as habits.
 Despite having a chronic illness, I now feel healthier than I’ve ever been in my lifetime.

-Having gone through this life experience, I now want to help as many people as possible in taking control of their well-being.
+Having gone through this life experience, I now focus my profession on helping others take control of their well-being.
 With sustained positive energy and prioritizing your wellness, you build a powerful capacity for weathering life’s inevitable ups and downs.
 It’s hard to work effectively, enjoy your life and be a support system to others when you’re not in your best health.

-I created Priority Wellness to serve people who are unhappy with their current level of energy and vitality, their inner light is dimmed, and they’re ready to make changes to fire up and shine.
+I created Priority Wellness to serve people who are unhappy with their current level of energy and vitality, their inner light feels dimmed, and they’re ready to make changes to fire up and shine.
+It’s my intention to empower as many people as possible to be:

 Along with my commitment to you, I bring my personal life-changing health experience, success in getting results for hundreds of professionals, and credentials with three noteworthy wellness organizations.

-A collaboration between the National Board of Medical Examiners (NBME) and the International Consortium for Health & Wellness Coaching (ICHWC) created the National Board for Health & Wellness Coaching (NBHWC).
-I was part of the first group of over 1,100 health & wellness coaches nationwide to earn this credential.
+The National Board of Medical Examiners (NBME) and the National Board of Health & Wellness Coaching (NBHWC) collaborated to enable the 2017 rollout of the National Board Certification for Health and Wellness Coaches.
+I was part of the first cohort of over 1,100 health & wellness coaches nationwide to earn this credential.

 Wellcoaches Coach Training School, in partnership with ACSM, is setting the gold standard for training and certifying Health and Wellness Coaches.
 In addition, obtaining a Certification in Personal Training from ACSM furnished me with the skills and knowledge to promote sound exercise programs and ultimately healthier lifestyles for others.